Ann Burley and my other Burley ancestors

 My 5th great-grandparents.

 John married Sarah Goodman at All Saints Church in Kingston, Surrey, on 27 June 1774.
 How he met her is a mystery but she was described as of the parish of Kingston in the records so perhaps she was working as a servant in Limpsfield, or they met through his work.
-They settled in Limpsfield and had at least five children.
+Her burial record suggested she was born in around 1746 but I’ve been unable to trace her parents or place of birth with any confidence.
+The couple married by license but I’ve yet to locate this document, which might provide additional clues to her ancestry.

 John Jnr’s father died in 1774 and in his will he left property and goods to John and another son, Richard.
 These included two tenements and his stock of timber, which was shared between them.
 John also took on his father’s tools, as well as responsibility for his apprentice George Osborn’s indentures.
-Later, in 1780, apprentice records show that John had taken on an apprentice called William Jackson.
+Later, in 1780, apprentice records showed that John had taken on an apprentice called William Jackson.

 John died at the end of 1795 and was buried in the village on 2 January 1796.
 Sarah lived until 1813 and was buried on the 29 May.
-Her burial record suggests she was born in around 1746 but I’ve been unable to trace her parents or place of birth with any confidence.

-John and Sarah had several children:
+John and Sarah had several children but many vital records are curiously absent:

 • Ann Burley (1775-1850), my 4th great-grandmother.
 See above for details.